ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Stats

 There are seven stats, listed with explanations below, that govern all of the checks that you might make as a character in _Jedi on Tauntauns_.
 Each stat is defined by its die size (i.e. d4, d6, d8, d10, d12, d20), though the Force Sensitivity Stat is potentially 0.
 All other stats default to d4 and are improved during character creation and any Improvement Phases.
 Stats are listed below with descriptions of the types of activities they cover.

-Additionally, when you are asked to make a check with a particular Stat, you may always make the check with a smaller die size than what is listed for the Stat if you feel it is in character or thematically appropriate.
-For example, if you were playing a very book smart character with a Brains Stat of d12 and were asked for a Brains check perform an astronavigation calculation, you might decide that your character has never attempted such math before and that you should take the check at d6 instead to reflect that unfamiliarity.
-You are never required use a smaller die size, but you may at any time.

 ### Force Sensitivity